ros2/ros2_documentation/source/index.rst

 Deprecated
 ^^^^^^^^^^

-The `deprecated ROS 2 docs site <https://docs.ros2.org>`_  only documents distributions up to and including Galactic.
+The `deprecated ROS 2 docs site <https://docs.ros2.org>`_  has API documentation up to and including Galactic.

 Contributing
 ------------